4v3ngR/pluto_tv_scraper/README.md

     --help                     : Display this help
 ```

+Note:
+- if the url provided to `--x-tvg-url` ends with a `/`, the corresponding xml filename will be appended.

 ## Serving up the files
 There is now a feature where the generate files can be served up using a built in web server.
 The web server mode is invoked by providing the `--port <num>` commandline option.
 Note that in this mode, the files are not generated.